Gifford Pinchot said: “It is a greater thing to be a good citizen than to be a good republican or a good democrat.”

 The best example is Switzerland, it was the last country in Europe to give women the right to vote in 1984 after three referendums of 1968, 1971 and 1973!

-The following list gives you an idea of the protracted struggle.
+The following list gives you an idea about the protracted struggle.

 New Zealand – full suffrage in 1893